-The Americans with Disabilities Act (ADA) of 1990, as amended, covers private-sector employers while the Rehabilitation Act covers public-sector employers.
+The Americans with Disabilities Act (ADA) of 1990, as amended, covers private-sector employers with 15 or more employees, including state and local governments, while the Rehabilitation Act covers federal contractors and programs receiving federal funds in the public-sector.
 Even though the ADA does not apply to the OIG, the two Acts mirror one-another and the same regulatory standards apply.